 IPS majors explore the science of plant development and production from the perspectives of a variety of disciplines.
 All students in the program take a core set of interdisciplinary courses selected specifically to give them a solid foundation on which they can build expertise in a specific area.

-In order to certify in an IPS major, a student must have a minimum of 24 credits with a minimum cumulative GPA of 2.0.
+A student may be admitted to an IPS major upon making their intention known to the department.
 For complete information about all majors within the IPS degree programs, please see the IPS webpage at: http://ips.wsu.edu.

 In addition to WSU’s Six Learning Goals of the Baccalaureate, successful IPS graduates also will be able to: